What is P-20?

 The mission of the Illinois P-20 Council is to deliberate and make recommendations to the Governor, Illinois General Assembly, and state agencies for developing a seamless and sustainable statewide system of quality education and support, from birth through adulthood, to maximize students’ educational attainment, opportunities for success in the workforce, and contributions to their local communities.

 Our goal is to increase the proportion of Illinoisans with high-quality degrees and credentials to 60 percent by the year 2025.
-Today, only about 41 percent of the state's nearly 7 million working-age adults (25-64 years old) hold at least a two-year degree.
+Today, only about 51 percent of the state's nearly 7 million working-age adults (25-64 years old) hold some form of post-secondary degree or credential attainment.

 The Illinois P-20 Council is composed of members appointed by the Governor representing business leaders, local government, university administrators, school boards, unions, nonprofits, teachers, faculty, independent colleges, and parents.
 Emily Bastedo is the Council Chair.
 There are also four legislative members.
 A full list of members is located